Photo: alexbach.de

 - Member of EGOS and the Academy of Management (OMT, PNP, SAP)

-- Reviewer for Organization & Environment, Journal of Management Studies, Organization Theory, Journal of Management Inquiry, Public Management Review, Information and Organization
+- Reviewer for Organization Studies, Organization & Environment, Journal of Management Studies, Organization Theory, Journal of Management Inquiry, Public Management Review, Information and Organization